The Staff Says…

 The Benefits of Gardening in Growing Dome

 The Growing Dome makes such a difference in our lives.
 The possibilities are just absolutely endless!
 And my favorite part is that my three-year old boy loves it just as much as I do.
-He has made friends with the Frogs, Fish, and Salamanders …but hasn’t seen the baby garden snake yet.
+He has made friends with the frogs, fish, and salamanders, but hasn’t seen the baby garden snake yet.
 Soon, he hopes!

 Continue reading »